blakeblackshear/frigate/docs/docs/configuration/index.md

       order: 0
       # Optional: Whether or not to show the camera in the Frigate UI (default: shown below)
       dashboard: True

+    # Optional: connect to ONVIF camera
+    # to enable PTZ controls.
+    onvif:
+      # Required: host of the camera being connected to.
+      host: 0.0.0.0
+      # Optional: ONVIF port for device (default: shown below).
+      port: 8000
+      # Optional: username for login.
+      # NOTE: Some devices require admin to access ONVIF.
+      user: admin
+      # Optional: password for login.
+      password: admin

 # Optional
 ui: